Serph91P/StreamVault/docs/PHASE_5_COMPLETION_SUMMARY.md

 # Phase 5: View Redesigns - Completion Summary

-**Status:** ✅ Core Views Completed (3/5)
+**Status:** ✅ All Views Completed (5/5)
 **Date:** 2025-11-09
 **Duration:** Implementation Complete
-**Build Status:** Successful (2.80s)
+**Build Status:** Successful (2.58s)

 ---

 ## 📋 Overview

 Phase 5 focused on redesigning the main application views with modern UI, comprehensive functionality, and seamless integration with components from Phases 1-4.
-The three most critical and complex views have been completely redesigned and implemented.
+All five main views have been completely redesigned and implemented with consistent design language and advanced functionality.

 ---

-## 🎯 Completed Views (3/3 Core)
+## 🎯 Completed Views (5/5)

 ### ✅ 5.1 Home View - Dashboard with Live Streams & Recordings